Skip to Content

 white-persian-cat on side lying on ground

-This beautiful flat flaced cat breed does get along with children and other household pets; however, they aren’t fans of loud environments but rather serene homes where little changes.
+Persians are beautiful flat-faced cats that get along with children and other household pets.
+However, they aren’t fans of loud environments but rather serene homes where little changes.

 8. British Shorthair Cats